 You can view the full announcement in the Minister's media release.

 The Western Sydney Airport Plan sets out WSI's airspace and flight path design process.
-The next steps are detailed design and implementation and these phases will be led by Airservices Australia.
+Airservices are responsible for the implementation of the WSI airspace and flight paths.

 Visit Engage Airservices for more information and to sign up to receive project updates.